 Commenter Comment How this comment has been addressed remove the discretionary requirements of the City.
 These mostly notably include a Development Plan and General Plan Amendment.
 By not amending the General Plan's Land Use Element for the identified properties, a substantially higher bar is placed on the development of these properties.
 Furthermore, it would negate the opportunity to process an SB330 application.
 [See complete letter below.] will amend other elements of its General Plan to ensure consistency, if required.
 The remaining letter does not comment on the substance of the City's Housing Element.
 Coastal Commission Letter (April 10, 2023) Amendments to the Zoning Code related to the R Overlay and application of the R Overlay to specific sites cannot become effective without amendments to the City's certified Local Coastal Program (LCP), following review and approval by the California Coastal Commission.
 The City acknowledges that a Local Coastal Program (LCP) amendment is needed to amend the City's Zoning Code to implement Program 1 and other aspects of the City's Housing Element.
 The City will work expeditiously to submit an LCP amendment to the Coastal Commission.
 The proposed zoning changes raise concern in regard to existing protections for priority land uses identified in the Coastal Act and in the City's existing certified LCP, specifically in regard to agricultural and visitor-serving commercial uses.
 Further, sites located in proximity to the Carpinteria Salt Marsh raise issues with flooding and other coastal hazards, particularly with anticipated sea level rise.
 Finally, potential sites that contain or are adjacent to creeks or other environmentally sensitive areas raise issue with regard to ESHA protection, water quality, and flooding hazards in consideration of sea level rise.
 As written, the revised Draft 2023-2031 Housing Element Update includes sites that the City identifies as candidates for zone change to apply the R overlay (allowing stand-alone residential development).
 Some of those candidate sites are zoned for and contain existing coastal agriculture.
 Conversion of agriculture to residential use in those cases would need to meet all of the LCP criteria for such conversion.
 Similarly, there are candidate sites that are currently developed with visitor serving uses or zoned for such use.
-Rezoning of those sites and Appendix B of the Housing Element describes the City's existing site inventory and candidate rezone sites and includes an initial evaluation of those sites with respect to Coastal Act and the City's certified LCP's protections for coastal resources.
+Rezoning of those sites and conversion to residential use will need to address the Coastal Act and LCP limitations on eliminating such high priority uses.
+Any conversions of agriculture or visitor serving uses will need to be supported by detailed analyses, based on substantial evidence, Appendix B of the Housing Element describes the City's existing site inventory and candidate rezone sites and includes an initial evaluation of those sites with respect to Coastal Act and the City's certified LCP's protections for coastal resources.
 The candidate sites were selected based on substantial evidence that these sites could be rezoned to realistically accommodate additional housing within the City without significant impacts to agricultural land, visitor serving commercial uses, environmentally sensitive areas and hazards associated with flooding and sea level rise.
 Please review the candidate site specific information in Appendix B for additional details.
 These candidate sites will be reviewed further, including by the California Coastal Commission, when the City processes its LCP amendment to implement Program 1 and other zoning amendments described in the Housing Element.